tltv/gantt/README.md

-# Gantt Chart Add-on for Vaadin 7
+# Gantt Chart Add-on for Vaadin 8

-Gantt is an UI component add-on for Vaadin 7.
+Gantt is an UI component add-on for Vaadin 8.

 You can read more about Gantt charts in general from here: http://en.wikipedia.org/wiki/Gantt_chart.

 Download latest release jar from http://vaadin.com/directory#addon/gantt

-Please use version 0.3.0 or later with Vaadin Framework 7.2+.
-Version 0.3.0 is not backward compatible with earlier Vaadin Framework versions.
+Please use version 0.9.5 with Vaadin Framework 7.
-Version 0.2.2 is the last version for Vaadin Framework 7.0-7.1.

 List of features that are supported:
 * Server side API allows to modify timeline options and step options like start/end date, caption, color and adding/removing steps
 * adjustable timeline range
 * timeline supports Hour, Day and Week resolutions
 * modify step's start date and end date by dragging and moving the step (move and resize events)
+* reorder steps by drag and dropping
 * scrolling enabled horizontally and vertically for a large chart content
 * scales the small timeline and content width up to fit in the space available
 * Vaadin Table can be used as a row header, vertical scrolling is mirrored to the table and vice versa
-* background grid (except for IE8)
+* background grid
-* dynamically modifiable predecessor relations between steps (Browser has to support SVG)
+* dynamically modifiable predecessor relations between steps
 * sub-steps
 * tooltips for steps
-* touch support (experimental)
+* touch support
 * supports Valo theme

 Technical details: